The Fitties Journal

 "Heavy weights will make me bulky."
 This is the single most persistent myth in women's fitness, and it is categorically false.
 The "bulky" physique requires testosterone levels most women do not have, combined with years of progressive overload, significant caloric surplus, and often competition-specific protocols.
 Lifting heavy builds dense, defined muscle.
 If anything, it makes you smaller at the same body weight because muscle is more compact than fat.

 "Women should focus on cardio for weight management."
 Cardio has its place, but muscle is metabolically active tissue.
 The more of it you carry, the more energy your body uses at rest.
-Resistance training supports long-term body composition goals in a way that cardio alone cannot match.
+Resistance training and cardio do different jobs: resistance work preferentially builds and preserves lean mass, aerobic work preferentially reduces fat mass, and doing both generally beats either alone.

 "Women are not built for strength training."
 Women compete at the highest levels of powerlifting, Olympic weightlifting, and strongman.
 Strength is not a gendered trait.
 It is a trainable quality, and everyone starts somewhere.

 "You can spot-reduce fat with targeted exercises."
 Your body decides where it loses fat, not your exercise selection.
 Crunches do not burn belly fat any more than bicep curls burn arm fat.
+A 2022 meta-analysis of 13 studies found no spot reduction at all, regardless of population or programme.
 Resistance training builds the muscle underneath; nutrition and overall energy balance handle the fat on top.

 "Muscle turns to fat if you stop training."
 Muscle and fat are entirely different tissue types.
 One does not convert into the other.
 When you stop training, muscle mass gradually decreases and, if caloric intake remains unchanged, fat may accumulate.
 But there is no conversion happening.